 Prevention remains the highest priority, but when emergency medical services are required, response time is a key element to delivering an effective medical response service.
 Through a contractual agreement with CEMS, response time for priority calls has been reduced from 8 minutes to 7.5 minutes on 90% or more of all priority calls.
 CEMS provides three dedicated Advanced Life Support (ALS) ambulances available to respond throughout the community at all times.
-The new contract with efficient emergency medical service at zero direct cost to the City of Novi.
+The new contract with CEMS, approved by the City Council at its November 26, 2012 meeting, ensures effective and efficient emergency medical service at zero direct cost to the City of Novi.
 This partnership, additionally, reinforces the priority and enhances the quality service to the aging population in Novi, home to more than 12,500 residents age 55 and older.
 With the addition of two new mature care facilities scheduled to open in 2013, Medilodge and Maple Manor of Novi, the City continues to attract older adults due to its quality of life and the high standard of services offered.